oracle/rwloadsim/docs/QUEUEING.md

 exactly 1 second after the start of the previous without -Q, but if an execution is longer than 1 second, the next (and subsequently all following) executions will be delayed.
-With the -Q option or "queue" keyword, the starttime of execution N in the loop will be N (after the common start time), which may imply a number of consecutive executions will follow immediately after each other in the case where the first few take longer than 1s.
+With the -Q option or "queue" keyword, the start time of execution N in the loop will be N (after the common start time), which may imply a number of consecutive executions will follow immediately after each other in the case where the first few take longer than 1s.